awsdocs/aws-toolkit-eclipse-user-guide/doc_source/setup-credentials.rst

 .. important:: It is :emphasis:`strongly recommended` that you don't store your AWS credential information within any network-shared directory or within any source-control-managed projects.
-   You should always retain strict control of your AWS access keys!
+   Always retain strict control of your AWS access keys!